 Your Moses basket should be placed on the floor, on a flat surface.
 But if you'd prefer your baby to be higher up, you could invest in a wooden Moses basket stand for around £20-£30.
 These are usually foldable and easy to store, and some can be used to create a rocking effect to soothe your baby to sleep.

 Moses baskets often come with coverlets, sheets or blankets - but don't use all of them simultaneously.
 You don't need that much to keep your baby at a comfortable temperature.
-Our explains what you do and don't need to use.

 The Foundation for the Study of Infant Deaths (FSID) additionally has these sleep safety tips for parents: